H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/C2xG/README.md

 ## Tagging Sentences

-Tagging sentences is done using the C2xG with the changes listed in THIS folder.
+Tagging sentences is done using the C2xG with the changes listed in [THIS](https://github.com/H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/tree/master/C2xG/c2xg-update) folder.
 These changes will soon be merged with the original package.
 These changes do NOT in any way change the actual constructions, they are used only to greatly speed up tagging.

+[wikiTextParser.py](https://github.com/H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/blob/master/C2xG/wikiTextParser.py) is first be used to clean WikiText-103 and generate a list of sentences.
+The output of this is equivalent to a single file with all files in the [sentences folder](https://github.com/H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/tree/master/C2xG/data/sentences) are concatenated.

-[tagger.py](https://github.com/H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/blob/master/C2xG/tagger.py) can be used to tag sentences in 100,000 shards
+[tagger.py](https://github.com/H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/blob/master/C2xG/tagger.py) can be used to tag sentences in 100,000 shards.
+It needs to be run multiple times.